manushri-d/ece445/README.md

-# ECE 445 Digital Lab Notebook
+# Team 41 FA 2024 ECE 445 Digital Lab Notebook

-This is where we put all of our updates for the semester!
+This repo is used for our Senior Design class where we put all of our updates for the semester!